Riftr/intelpy/README.md

 On Linux etc systems, the configuration file will be found under `~/.config/IntelPy/settings.json`.

+## Usage

+Getting started is easy:

+1. If you are in the Imperium your intel channels are already configured.
+If not, go to the Config tab and enter the full name of the in-game intel channel in the Watched Channels configuration.

+2. In game, turn on logging via the settings menu (its a tick box).

+3. Set your home system (the one where you are krabbing) by entering the name and clicking the Set Home button.
+The log screen will notify you of the change by indicating `Home set to: homesystem`.

+3. Adjust the slider to set how many jumps away from your home system that you wish to be notified.
+IntelPy is aware of the Eve Online solar system map so when someone says the name of a system within that amount of jumps from you, the alert sound and notification will trigger.
+The easiest way for people to alert each other is to drag and drop the system name from the top left of their game screen to the chat dialog box and press enter.

+If IntelPy is not picking up your intel channels, you may need to double check you have entered them in the Watched Channels configuration, as well as double check the Eve Logs: section points to the place where Eve Online is logging your chats for you.

+There are a handful of other options also configurable in the Config tab.
+This includes setting the alarm sound; IntelPy comes with a number of extra sounds or you may choose your own.
+You can also set how long until alerts time out from the recent alerts screen as well as various filter/ignore options as you desire.

 ## Licences / Acknowledgements / Attributions

 This source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).